 Migration event type

 The migration event (value of element eventIdentifierType is "migration") needs to be related to the event that created the source object by means of the relatedEventIdentification.
-An example is shown in Listing 21
+An example is shown in Listing 21.

 Listing 21: Migration event